 Joe Rosenthal, a young amateur photographer, climbed to the top of Mount Suribachi to capture this second flag raising.

 The photo featured Michael Strank, Harold Keller (originally identified as Rene Gagnon), Ira Hayes, Franklin Sousley, Harold Schultz (originally identified as John Bradley), and Harlon Block propping up a pole amongst rumble, with the American flag fluttering above.

 Following its publication, this image turned up in newspapers across the country.
 People were drawn into and inspired by this incredibly patriotic photo and thus it was decided to bring these 6 men home.

 However, only three of the men believed to have raised the flag at the time (Bradley, Gagnon, and Hayes) would survive the battle.

 In 2006, the film Flags of our Fathers was released.
-Based off a book by the same title, the movie depicts the story of the men who participated in that second raising of the flag and who were made famous by Rosenthal’s photo.
+Based on a book by the same title, the movie depicts the story of the men who participated in that second raising of the flag and who were made famous by Rosenthal’s photo.